TheForkPower/theforkpower.github.io/kca/index.md

 ## This page has been redirected.

-Please visit https://tiltedangle.github.io/games/kca for the Capital Cities game.
+Please visit [this page](https://tinyurl.com/KCACapitals) for the Capital Cities game.